 ‘Twas he who said, “Our praises are our wages!”

 Abdiel first encountered Buenos-Aires-based Tango orchestra, Orquesta Típica Fernández Fierro, in 2016.
 Spellbound by their live performance, he wrote this poem in tribute to them and later set it to one of their instrumental tracks, entitled “Marejada”, which means “heavy seas”.
-An orquesta típica includes a front line of bandoneón players – “bandoneonistas” – the bandoneón being at the heart of Argentine-Tango music.
-By kind permission of the orchestra, this poem includes their musical accompaniment or, rather, my verbal accompaniment to their music!
+An orquesta típica includes a front line of bandoneón players (“bandoneonistas”), the bandoneón being at the heart of Argentine-Tango music.
+By kind permission of the orchestra, this poem includes their music!

-This poem takes the listener on an imaginary journey to the Throne of God, where four great angelic beings await, each with four wings and four faces.
+Turn off all distractions for this one, for it is an act of worship!
+This poem takes you on an imaginary journey to the Throne of God, where four great angelic beings await, each with four wings and four faces.
 Ezekiel is literally swept off his feet!
 Based on Ezekiel – Chapter One in the Bible, this poem is set to the otherworldly music of Ralph Vaughan Williams’ Fantasia on a Theme by Thomas Tallis.

 Drinking Alone Under the Moon

 The Chinese regard Lĭ Bái (701 AD – 762 AD) as their “Poet Immortal”, among the greats of China’s “Golden Age” during the Tang dynasty.
 But he is also termed “Vagabond Poet” for consuming legendary quantities of alcohol.
 Drinking Alone Under the Moon is among his most famous poems, here reworked by Abdiel into Shakespearean-Sonnet form.